How to Cook Sausage in the Oven

 Meal preparation for only your immediate family members is one thing, but if you have to cook for a crowd, planning what you’ll make and how you make it becomes even more critical.
 Baked sausage is an ideal food for gatherings.
 Who doesn’t like fresh sausage made from the best ingredients?
 And cooking the meat in the oven lets you prepare enough for large groups of people.

-Whether cooking links or patties in your oven, use any temperature between 350 degrees and 425 degrees Fahrenheit.
+Whether cooking links or sausage patties in the oven, use any temperature between 350 degrees and 425 degrees Fahrenheit.
 Ideally, aim for baking the meat at 400 degrees Fahrenheit, especially if you don’t have other foods in the oven at the same time.
-If you do want to cook different foods simultaneously, you can bake the sausage at the same time.
-But cooking will take longer if you bake at temperatures lower than 400 degrees Fahrenheit.

 If you use a convection oven, lower the temperature by 25 degrees Fahrenheit.
 Convection ovens have a fan inside to circulate the warm air, so food inside cooks faster and more evenly.
 Always place the pan on the center rack in the middle of the oven to take advantage of the air flow.
 When using a convection oven and following the same temperature guidelines for a conventional oven, check the sausage at three-fourths the recommended cooking time.
 Your meat will finish heating through faster and require less time if you bake it at the same temperature as you would in a conventional oven.